taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/what-is-taiko.md

 ### Critical infrastructure

 :::caution
-By **critical** we mean this is a vital concern for rollup users.
-The smart contracts are upgradeable via a multi-sig, this is a **trusted component** until handed over to the DAO.
+This is a vital concern for rollup users.
+The smart contracts are upgradeable via a multi-sig, which is a **trusted component** until handed over to the DAO.
 Please look at a third party source regarding any rollup's safety, such as [L2Beat](https://l2beat.com/scaling/projects/taiko).
 :::

 - [Mainnet contract owners (multi-sig)](/network-reference/mainnet-addresses#contract-owners)